theninthsky/ultimate-csr-boilerplate/README.md

 ### The Pages Manifest File Structure

-To easily describe what properties should be in the _pages-manifest_ JSON file, we'll use a typescript-like definition:
+To easily describe what properties should be in the _pages-manifest_ JSON file, we'll use a TypeScript-like definition:

 _[pages-manifest.json](src/pages-manifest.json)_